HPI-CH/CognitIDE/README.md

 <!-- Plugin description end -->

 ## Export
-When saving a recording, 4 types of data will be saved (to your home directory under cognitide-recordings per default):
+When saving a recording, four types of data will be saved (to your home directory under cognitide-recordings per default):

 ### participant.json
 Basic information provided by the participant questioner in json format.